GSEA-MSigDB/gsea-gpmodule/README.md

 # License

-GSEA Desktop and the GSEA module for GenePattern are made available under the terms of a BSD-style license, a copy of which is included in the distribution in the [LICENSE.txt](LICENSE.txt) file.
+The GSEA module for GenePattern is made available under the terms of a BSD-style license, a copy of which is included in the distribution in the [LICENSE.txt](LICENSE.txt) file.
 See that file for exact terms and conditions.

+The module relies upon the GSEA Desktop JAR.
+See the [GSEA Desktop GitHub repository](https://github.com/GSEA-MSigDB/gsea-desktop) for information about its license.

 #  Latest Version